 Shaggy Faux Hawk

-That mid-fade stood out amidst the rowdy look of this faux hawk.
-A balance of texture and arrangement, a style that has an adventurous vibe.
+That mid fade stood out amidst the rowdy look of this faux hawk.
+With a balance of texture and arrangement—this mid fade faux hawk is a style that has an adventurous vibe.

 Skin Fade Faux Hawk